g3tsyst3m/BriarIDS/README.md

 # BriarIDS

-<b>Be sure to check out the WIKI for detailed instructions and further information!
+<b>Be sure to check out the <a href="https://github.com/musicmancorley/BriarIDS/wiki">WIKI</a> for detailed instructions and further information!
 I've updated it with plenty of useful information</b>

 A simple yet effective IDS for the Raspberry PI.
 BriarIDS is configured to work with Raspbian and takes advantage of the PyQT GUI frontend for an all-in-one solution that monitors your home network.
 Bro is now integrated into the BriarIDS GUI for additional logging options.
 Snorby is still a work in progress concerning an automated installation.
 Will post progress notes on wordpress site periodically.
 <img src="https://github.com/musicmancorley/BriarIDS/blob/master/briarimage.png">